RUC-NLPIR/FlashRAG/README.md

 #### Pipelines

-Referring to a [survey on retrieval-augmented generation](https://arxiv.org/abs/2312.10997), we categorized RAG methods into four types based on their inference paths.
+Referring to a [<u>survey on retrieval-augmented generation</u>](https://arxiv.org/abs/2312.10997), we categorized RAG methods into four types based on their inference paths.

 - **Sequential**: Sequential execuation of RAG process, like Query-(pre-retrieval)-retriever-(post-retrieval)-generator
 - **Conditional**: Implements different paths for different types of input queries